Skip to content

 What to read after Batman: The Modern Age?

-Since the end of The Modern Age/Post-Crisis era, DC Comics soft rebooted its universe more than once.
+Since the end of the Modern Age/Post-Crisis era, DC Comics has soft-rebooted its universe more than once.
 But nothing can stop The Batman in his fight against Gotham’s criminals.
 If you want to continue, here are the orders:

 1. Batman New 52 Reading Order, from The Court of Owls to the end of the DC You